JohnnyBackus/caesar-cipher/README.md

 #### Tests

+- use pytest for tests
 - tests are located at file path tests/test_caesar_cipher.py
 - tests provided by lab instructions
-  - created one new test for key > 26
+  - created one new encryption test for key > 26
-- ...